Undergraduate Admission Requirements for U.S. Students

 Applicants must show evidence of college-level skills appropriate to the chosen program in at least one of the following ways:

 - Submit ACT or SAT examination scores deemed appropriate by DeVry.
-Although requirements may vary by program, the minimum scores DeVry considers when evaluating basic skills proficiency are: ACT Math - 17; ACT English - 17; SAT Math - 460; SAT Verbal/Critical Reading - 460.
-Applicants with lower scores in one or both areas may still demonstrate skills proficiency in any of the other ways listed.
+Although requirements may vary by program, the minimum scores DeVry considers when evaluating college-level skills are: ACT Math – 17; ACT English – 17; SAT Math – 500; SAT Reading – 25.
+Applicants with lower scores in one or both areas may still demonstrate college-level skills in any of the other ways listed.
+In addition, applicants should note that minimum scores considered for SAT examinations taken prior to March 2016 are: Math – 460; English – 460.

 - Attain appropriate scores on DeVry administered placement examinations in reading, writing, arithmetic and algebra.